anyashka/Flowery/README.md

 ### What was additionaly added

-● Logging functionality​ - I strongly believe it is must-have for all applications
+● Logging functionality​ - I believe it is great addition to all applications

 ● Universal API logic & flow​ ones: for testing application it could be skipped but I wanted to show the generic approach that would be nice to use for applications that